Kimserey/BlogArchive/20160323_Compose_WebSharper_Sitelets_with_fsx_files_part1.md

 ## Exploring WebSharper.Warp

-`Warp` is a library which allows us to boot a sitelet from an .fsx file and run the sitelet from the FSI.
+`WebSharper.Warp` is a library which allows us to boot a sitelet from an .fsx file and run the sitelet from the FSI.

 Here's a short example - if you want better explanation, [I covered it in last week post I made](http://kimsereyblog.blogspot.co.uk/2016/03/prototyping-web-app-made-easy-with.html).